im-henri/CP_fixfloat_template/Readme.md

-CP template with fixed point float (16.16)
+CP template with fixed point values (16.16)

 To compile: